chrishuangcf/wiim-mini-ui/README.md

 <img title="Select a Media Renderer" alt="Alt text" src="./assets/on_echo.jpg">

 ## Change Logs

+- 7/25/22

+  - removed hard coded server url. add a new input text field for user to enter their own server ip address to initialize the service with wiim_server.

 - 7/24/22
   - moved backend from RESTful requests into Websocket communication to give real time feedback